CharlieDigital/coderev/web/content/the-impact-of-ai-on-the-technical-interview-process.md

 ---

-What is clear after going through several days of reading McDowell's book, practice sessions on leetcode.com, and watching YouTube videos on practice system design interviews is just how banal the whole process is.
+What is clear after going through several days of reading McDowell's book, practice sessions on leetcode.com, and watching YouTube videos on mock system design interviews is just how banal the whole process is.
 Don't get me wrong, leetcode.com was actually *kinda fun* doing it at my own pace, comparing my submissions with others, and working to solve these puzzles.
 But as a candidate selection tool?
 There was no congruency to much of the volume of code that I had shipped in my 20 year career.

 The system design ones were somehow even more outrageous given that system design is often the deciding factor between a mid/senior level and a staff/principal level engineer.
 Yet watching the IGotAnOffer video series successively reveals just how *formulaic* and predictable the response and banter is designed to be.